stackblitz/webcontainer-docs/docs/tutorial/6-connect-a-terminal.md

 ```
 :::

-Next, let's print the data to the terminal since we have a reference to the terminal instance:
+Next, let's print the data to the terminal by refering to the terminal instance:

 :::code-group
 ```js [main.js] {4,9}